 One key ability of AI is automation and interpretation.
 When it comes to massive quantities of data, humans can only work through and process a certain amount at a time.
 In a world where data is more abundant than ever, one’s capacity to process and understand this data should not be limited.
 This is where AI shines.
 AI can easily process massive datasets, categorize key information and identify insights that we humans could easily have missed.

 Let’s consider a real-life example.
 Assume you’re planning out your content marketing strategy for the upcoming year.
 To do so, you believe it would be very helpful to know what content is being published across your industry, key engagement data as well as trending keywords and topics.
-You aim to look at video content, published articles and social media posts, along with interaction metrics in order to pull out key insights.
+You aim to look at video content, published articles, and social media posts, along with interaction metrics in order to pull out key insights.
 To do this manually, you would have to visit hundreds of websites, comb through massive amounts of data, look for trends and pull out connections and correlation between multiple variables.

 Without AI, this could take weeks of dedicated time and effort, and odds are that information could be missed or overlooked.
 By utilizing artificial intelligence, trends and actionable insights can be uncovered quickly and at scale.
 Looking at emerging topics and keywords, we can identify what research we should be conducting for future content.
 Additionally, by looking at success metrics (engagement, shares, views, likes, etc.), conclusions can be pulled based on content types, publishing cadence, length, and other data points.
-AI has the ability to quickly digest information, cut through the noise of these busy spaces and extract insight and signals that can be acted upon effectively.
+AI has the ability to quickly digest information, cut through the noise of these busy spaces, and extract insight and signals that can be acted upon effectively.

 AI Frees Up Valuable Time

-Not only does AI allow us to see clearly through noisy data and pull out trends we might have missed on our own, it can also deliver value through allowing marketers to focus more on strategy rather than just execution.
+Not only does AI allow us to see clearly through noisy data and pull out trends we might have missed on our own, but it can also deliver value by allowing marketers to focus more on strategy rather than just execution.
 In speaking with a number of marketers, often you’ll hear the desire for extra time to take a step back and really examine and refine strategy.
 AI allows us to do just this.
 By automating such tasks, we’re given back valuable time to focus on what really matters, shaping strategy and being creative.
 Time can be spent analyzing data instead of sifting through and organizing it.

 Consider the situation laid out above.
 In building your content strategy, imagine being able to maximize time spent turning insights into action, rather than being bogged down by the aggregation and organization of initial data.
 Allowing AI to collect the information across multiple sources and extract key trends, you would then be able to focus more on creativity and strategy, as opposed to exhaustive data mining.
 This is the power of using AI.
 Marketers are able to double down on strategy and creativity by having technology complete the initial analysis.